jaihysc/cc/doc/asmgen.md

 ### Pseudo-assembly

-Pseudo-assembly (pasm) is a low level IR, which closely resembles assembly of the target machine.
-Its difference from assembly is its only two addressing modes which are register and symbol.
+Pseudo-assembly (pasm) is a low level IR which closely resembles assembly of the target machine.
+Its difference from assembly is its two addressing modes which is a symbol, and dereferencing of a symbol.
 Avoiding encoding addressing modes such as [base+index*scale+displacement] greatly simplifies the logic used to analyze and manipulate pasm and eases retargeting of the compiler.
-Instead, specific addressing modes are implemented as separate instructions, for example `a = b[c]` where b is an array in assembly as:
+Instead, specific addressing modes are implemented as separate instructions, for example `a = b[c]` where b is an array in assembly is:

 ```asm
 mov rax, [rbx+rcx]